Petarj123/Chat-Application/README.md

 Custom JWT Filter: The JWT filter intercepts incoming requests to secure endpoints and validates the included JWT.
 This feature ensures that only authenticated and authorized users can access protected resources.

 Real-time Chat: The application uses Socket.IO to facilitate real-time bidirectional communication.
-Users can send and receive messages in real time, which significantly enhances the user experience.